sbslee/pypgx/docs/cli.rst

    Optional arguments:
      -h, --help          Show this help message and exit.
-     --gene TEXT         Control gene (recommended choices: 'EGFR', 'RYR1', 'VDR').
-Cannot be used with --region.
-     --region TEXT       Custom region to use as control gene ('chrom:start-end').
-Cannot be used with --gene.
      --assembly TEXT     Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
      --bed PATH          By default, the input data is assumed to be WGS.
 If